garden-io/garden/docs/guides/running-service-in-local-mode.md

 There is a number of functional limitations in the current version.

+### Reachability of the underlying services

+The best matching use-case for _local mode_ is to locally run an "isolated" service, i.e. a service that does not make any calls to other services.

+If your service makes HTTP calls to some other services using k8s DNS names, then such calls will fail because the local DNS configuration is not aware about any DNS names configured in the k8s cluster.

+A concrete example can be found in the [`local-mode project`](../../examples/local-mode).

 ### Windows compatibility

 The _local mode_ is not supported natively for Windows OS.
 It should be used with WSL in Windows environments.